microsoft/FluidFramework/.changeset/rude-views-bake.md

 MergeTree `Client` Legacy API Removed

 The `Client` class in the merge-tree package has been removed.
-Additionally, types that directly or indirectly expose the merge-tree `Client` class have also been removed.
+Types that directly or indirectly expose the merge-tree `Client` class have also been removed.

 The removed types were not meant to be used directly, and direct usage was not supported: